Robinhood vs. Stash

 - Stash is an innovative mobile invest app that offers more guidance on picking investments

-- Investors can only select from 60 ETFs and 100 stocks
+- Investors can select from 400 plus ETFs and over 3000 stocks

 - Stash groups stocks and ETFs by the theme to make it easier for novice investors